 Co-op Cycles intends the DRT 4.1 fat bike for beginner and intermediate cyclists, which can be seen in its cost-effective components.

 This bike is equipped with the SRAM SX Eagle groupset, which is the cheapest 1×12 group by this manufacturer.
 Still, it offers excellent value for the money and a 10-50t cassette.
 It’s a massive range that will come in handy when you’re faced with a steep hill.

 Co-op Cycles DRT 4.1 is one of the most affordable fat bikes out there with awe-inspiring tires and well-balanced components for the money.

 The 26×4.8″ Innova tires are definitely the star of the show.
 They’re capable of rolling over any obstacle on the train, be it rocks, roots, or sand.
 They’re also confident when riding on snow and through muddy sections.

-DRT 4.1 brakes with Shimano Acera MT-400 hydraulic disc brakes which are considered a budget option, but still offer powerful and reliable stopping.
+DRT 4.1 brakes with Shimano Acera MT-400 hydraulic disc brakes.
+These are considered a budget option but still offer powerful and reliable stopping.